Table of Contents

 Since requests are the starting point in your workflow, the actions on requests are all about moving your workflow along.

-For a request with an on-site assessment, the primary action is Mark Complete.
+Once the booking confirmation is sent, the primary action changes to Complete Assessment since this is the next stage of your workflow.
 Completing the request puts it into "Assessment Completed" status which indicates the next step is to either archive the request if you aren't moving ahead with the work, or convert the request to a quote or job if you will be moving ahead with the work.

 - Convert to quote: Create a quote with the same client and property address from this request.
 The service details from the request will be viewable so that you can reference them while filling out the quote.